JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

 On reference number 791.8, paragraph 27.213, the lines:

 > ... whether it has gotten **offtrack**.
 You can even give PyAutoGUI a **screen-shot** and ...

+On reference number 793.8, paragraph 27.236, the line:

+> Your program will have to take screen-shots to guide...